 Enterprise Resource Planning (ERP) is an old term that evolved with time.
-Amongst businesses to drive operational efficiency at reduced costs.
+Among businesses to drive operational efficiency at reduced costs.

 The Birth of ERP